-In this course we will exclusively use the International System of Units (SI Units).
-These are also more commonly referred to as the metric system.
+In this course we will exclusively use the International System of Units.
 In this system, all times are measured in seconds (s), all positions in meters (m), and all masses in kilograms (kg).
 For the sake of clarity, I will not include units during every step of a calculation, but it can safely be assumed that these standard units are in use throughout all calculations.